Dog Bites and Animal Attacks in Central Florida

 Florida is a “strict liability” state, as it relates to dog bites.
 This simply means the owner can be held responsible for all damages caused by the dog, even though the dog did not have a history of biting and injuring another person.
 In most dog bite cases, liability (who is at fault) is, therefore, not an issue.
 However, dog owners and their insurance companies can argue that the victim was not on the property legally, the dog was provoked to attack by the victim, or that the dog was merely protecting the owner or owner’s guest or relatives from a perceived threat or attack.

-However, we also investigate whether the dog was known as a “Dangerous dog”.
+Our personal injury attorneys also investigate whether the dog was known as a “dangerous dog”.
 Florida Dog Bite Law considers a “dangerous dog” as a dog that has aggressively attacked, bitten, or caused severe injury to a person.
 A “dangerous dog” may also be a dog that has seriously injured or killed another animal more than once.
 Finally, a “dangerous dog” is a dog that has previously chased or aggressively approached a person, without provocation.
 Often times, we can obtain information of prior dog bites or attacks from the local animal control office.
 If we find a prior event that would allow a dog to be considered a “Dangerous Dog”, under the Florida Statutes, we may be able to pursue what is called “Punitive” damages, which would be in excess of any compensatory damages (i.e., medical bills, past and future pain and suffering).

-Sadly, our personal injury attorneys, have seen significant scarring injuries from dog bit attacks in Orlando and throughout Central Florida.
-These injuries are particularly impactful when involving a young adult or small child.
-The physical and psychological effects can and do last a lifetime.
 We would encourage any and every dog owner to make sure they have the appropriate insurance coverage to protect them financially from these very real and potential costly dog bites.
 We have seen over the years where dog owners believe they are insured for these horrific events through a homeowner or renter’s insurance policy, only to learn they have no insurance coverage because the particular breed of dog is excluded or all dog bites are excluded from insurance coverage.
 First Choice Law supports responsible dog ownership and we would be happy to review your insurance policy for no charge, to determine if your insurance coverage specifically protects you from your dog attacking or biting another person.

 Florida's Dog Bite Law